blueboxd/chromium-legacy/README.md

 # ![Logo](chrome/app/theme/chromium/product_logo_64.png) Chromium-legacy

-Chromium-legacy is the latest Chromium (almost equivalent to Chrome Canary without Google branding) patched & built for legacy Mac OS X series currently not supported officially:
+Chromium-legacy is the up-to-date browser[^chromium] for legacy Mac OS X series no longer officially supported:

+[^chromium]: Chromium, the open-source project on which Google Chrome is based.

 - Mac OS X 10.7 / Lion
 - OS X 10.8 / Mountain Lion
 - OS X 10.9 / Mavericks
 - OS X 10.10 / Yosemite
+- OS X 10.11 / El Capitan
+- macOS 10.12 / Sierra

-**NB: Not for officially supported environments (10.11+).**
+**NB: Not for officially supported macOS (10.13+).**

 ## features

 Equivalent to the [same version of the original Chromium](https://chromestatus.com/features) except for limitations by old OSes (see [limitations](#limitations)).
 Some features (i.e. [DRM](../../wiki/DRM)) need an extra setup to use.

 ## system requirements

-- Mac OS X 10.7 or later
+The latest build of Mac OS X 10.7 or later:
-  - requires latest build
 - 10.7.5 (11G63)
 - 10.8.5 (12F2560)
 - 10.9.5 (13F1911)
 - 10.10.5 (14F2511)
+- 10.11.6 (15G22010)
+- 10.12.6 (16G2136)

 ## builds